rems-project/cn-tutorial/src/tutorial.md

 CN computed pointers and aliasing?

-Now move to arrays, and explain **iterated resources**, using just Owned.
+Now move to arrays, and explain **iterated resources**, first using just Owned.

 Verify safety of some simple example program that loops over an array.
 Specify the ownership using iterated resources.
 CN rejects the program; fix by adding `extract`.

 Verify a functional property of the same code.
 The **output of an iterated resource** is a map from indices to values.

-Proving functional properties of arrays may require specifying properties that all values of an array have: **logical quantifiers**.
+Reasoning about functional properties of an array may require specifying properties that hold for all values of an array: we need **logical quantifiers**.

-Specify such a property using quantifiers, and show how to **instantiate** using `instantiate`.
+Specify such a property using quantifiers, and show how to **instantiate** it manually using `instantiate`.